justpy-org/justpy/docs/charts_tutorial/creating_charts.md

 ## Chart Series

-Notice that we have added two lines to `chart_test` above.
+Notice that we have added two lines to `chart_test4` above.
 The first of these lines gives the series a name and makes the legend more informative.

 !!! note
     The Dicts that describe the series of a chart are held in a list so the first series is `options.series[0]`